My North Korea Travel Experience: 4 Days in Secretive DPRK

 Oh, and you’ll need the booking code along with the passport number that you registered upon buying your ticket on ctrip.com.

-Upon my arrival in Dandong, I got my first taste of large bronze communist effigies as I was met by a gigantic statue of Chairman Mao with his arm raised aloft.
+Upon my arrival in Dandong, I got my first taste of large bronze communist effigies as I was met by a large statue of Chairman Mao with his arm raised aloft.

 I was soon to find out that this would be a common theme in neighbouring North Korea but on a much larger scale.